 What you can expect

-Amniocentesis is usually done in an outpatient facility or the health care provider's office.
+Amniocentesis is usually done in an outpatient obstetric center or a health care provider's office.

 During the procedure

 First, a health care provider will use ultrasound to pinpoint where the baby is in the uterus.
 You'll lie on your back on an exam table with your belly showing.
 Your health care provider will apply a gel to your belly and then use a small device known as an ultrasound transducer to show your baby's position on a monitor.

 Next, your health care provider will clean your abdomen.
 A numbing medication generally isn't used.
 Most people report only mild soreness during the procedure.